Ecosoft Smart Grid Controller 1 Manual

 An automatic random variation will be applied to the start and stop times of the planning, to prevent that the system will switch on or off at the same time as other systems.
 The start and stop times of Boost mode and Max mode will be placed inside the time blocks that are assigned to them, to prevent that these modes are active outside the time assigned to them.

-The plan is shown as text: It will shown the modes (Low/Normal/Boost/Max), each of them between two timestamps.
+The plan is shown as text: It will show the modes (Low/Normal/Boost/Max), each of them between two timestamps.
 The time preceding an operating state is its start time.
-The time following a operating state is its stop time.
+The time following an operating state is its stop time.

-The planning is shown by a row of color codes.
-Every colored block stands for 1 half hour of the day.
+The planning is shown by a row of colour codes.
+Every coloured block stands for 1 half hour of the day or 15 minutes if that is the selected time interval.

 blue = Low, grey = Normal, orange = Boost, red = Max.

 When the SGC is connected to a heat pump, the current planning will be automatically applied to the heat pump via the SG-ready connection.
 You can set the heat pump to another mode manually in the main menu of the web interface of the SGC.
-After that, the heat pump will stay in this mode until the next switching moment of the Energy Planner.
+See Operating the SGC manually.

 Click on the button Additional configuration to access the extra settings that belong to the Energy Planner.